mozilla/pkipolicy/rootstore/policy.md

 *   knowingly issue certificates that appear to be intended for fraudulent use.

-To request that its certificate(s) be added to the default set a CA SHOULD submit a formal request by submitting a [bug report][CA-Cert-Bug] into the mozilla.org Bugzilla system, filed against the "CA Certificates" component of the "mozilla.org" product.
+To request that its certificate(s) be added to Mozilla's root program a CA SHOULD submit a formal request by submitting a [bug report][CA-Cert-Bug] into the mozilla.org Bugzilla system, filed against the "CA Certificates" component of the "mozilla.org" product.
 Mozilla’s wiki